 How to make it is so simple and easy as follows:

-- Step #2 - Put soup ingredients, dashi powder, and water (or homeamde vegan dashi) in a saucepan
+- Put the soup ingredients, dashi powder, and water (or homeamde vegan dashi) in a saucepan

-- Step #3 - Bring to a boil and simmer
+- Bring to a boil over medium heat and simmering over low heat

 That's it!
 Miso soup is best enjoyed when it's hot, so serve it immediately!